Nine27/VerusEZCPUPoolMiner/README.md

 This software is written in Visual Basic .NET using Visual Studio 2015.
 Compiled for .NET Framework 4.6.1

+To use:
-To use it, you must first download the VerusHash "nheqminer" and place the executable "nheqminer.exe" and all of the nheqminer files inside a folder called "nheqminer" which should be created in the same folder where you download the Verus Mining GUI.
-The software will lead you to the github repo for the VerusHash nheqminer releases so you can download it and start mining, or you can download it from here: https://github.com/VerusCoin/nheqminer/releases
+1. Rirst download the VerusHash "nheqminer" from https://github.com/VerusCoin/nheqminer/releases and place the executable "nheqminer.exe" inside a folder called "nheqminer"

-To mine Verus Coin (VRSC), just fill out the details and press the "Start Mining!" button.
-After that, you will see your mining progress in the Miner Output section.
-It may not be realtime, but it will display the progress.
+2. Download the latest release of Verus EZ CPU Pool Miner from https://github.com/Nine27/VerusEZCPUPoolMiner/releases and place the executable "VerusEZCPUPoolMiner.exe" in the same "nheqminer" folder
+3. Run the "VerusEZCPUPoolMiner.exe" binary and enter a valid Verus (VRSC) wallet you own and the pool server as poolurl:port, then click Start Mining!

+If you have any trouble, join the Verus discord at https://discord.gg/VRKMP2S and ask for help!

+- If the output of the miner doesn't show realtime, choose the checkbox "Show CMD Window" to see realtime mining output.
-You can minimize the GUI and it will keep mining in the System Tray.
+- You can minimize the GUI and it will keep mining in the System Tray.
 Double click it to show the software.

 That's all.
 Enjoy!